magpylib/magpylib/docs/_pages/user_guide/guide_ressources_01_physics.md

 {\bf B}({\bf r}) = \frac{\mu_0}{4\pi}\int_{V'} {\bf J}({\bf r}')\times \frac{{\bf r}-{\bf r}'}{|{\bf r}-{\bf r}'|^3} dV'
 $$

-In some special cases (simple shapes, homogeneous magnetizations and current distributions) the above integrals can be worked out directly to give analytical formulas (or simple, fast converging series).
+In some special cases (simple shapes, homogeneous magnetisations, and current distributions) the above integrals can be worked out directly to give analytical formulas (or simple, fast converging series).
 The derivations can be found in the respective references.
 A noteworthy comparison between the Coulombian approach and the Amperian current model is given in \[Ravaud2009\].

 ## Accuracy of the Solutions and Demagnetization